shruti-sureshan/System-Programming-and-Compiler-Design/README.md

 •	3 address code<br/>
 •	Code generation<br/>
 •	Common subexpression elimination<br/>
-•	LEX programs:<br/>
+•	LEX program for Calculator<br/>
-1. Calculator<br/>
-2. Count no of characters, spaces, words, lines<br/>
+•	LEX program to count no of characters, spaces, words, lines<br/>
-3. Count and identify vowels and consonants<br/>
+•	LEX program to count and identify vowels and consonants<br/>
-4. Count and identify tokens<br/>
+•	LEX program to count and identify tokens<br/>
-5. Count and identify uppercase and lowercase letters<br/>
+•	LEX program to count and identify uppercase and lowercase letters<br/>

 Technologies used: C, Java 8, Eclipse IDE, Lex